-ster·e·o·type II: subjects of stigma and assumption
+ster·e·o·type II: subjects of stigma and social perception

 is a series of dimensional sculptural pieces composed of painting, photo collage, and scene printing mounted on wood.
 These multimedia pieces are composed of different mediums to showcase complexity, as a metaphor to represent each subject portrayed.